yli-yasir/Timetable-Assistant/README.md

 <img src="https://i.imgur.com/6zC6uNr.gif" height="400" width="500"/>

 4. Provide exmaple information.
 Start by selecting a course from the table, then select the day, time and hall for that course.
-It's critical that you provide correct information or you will get inocorrect results when you generate your own timetable.
+It's critical that you provide correct information or you will get incorrect results when you generate your own timetable.

 <img src="https://i.imgur.com/D3xy4LL.gif" height="400" width="500"/>

-5. Searching will show you courses that are available in the timetable, click a course to add it, if you see two identical courses in the table, make sure to add them both.
+5. Searching will show you courses that are available in the timetable, click a course to add it.
+If you see two identical courses in the table (You normally shouldn't see that), make sure to add them both.

 <img src="https://i.imgur.com/2F5vUJq.gif" height="400" width="500"/>